-Village Hall, but there is no GP based there presently.
-Ringmer The Anchor Field Surgery is capable of being extended to accommodate additional facilities and services.
-Seaford Health Centre and the Old School Surgery are both at capacity.
-South Chailey The South Chailey Surgery has capacity to accommodate additional services.
+The South Chailey Surgery has capacity to accommodate additional services.
 Both CCGs acknowledge that some of the primary and community health estate is either in poor condition and/or inadequate for modern requirements.
-However, the proposals for a Lewes Health Hub and new Seaford Health Centre offer a future opportunity for existing GP practices in both towns to relocate to new and expanded premises.
-Summary/Role of The Local Plan identifies the location, scale and timing of Local Plan and IDP development in order to inform the investment programmes of the health authorities.
+However, the proposals for a new Seaford Health Centre offer a future opportunity for existing GP practices in the town to relocate to new and expanded premises.
+Summary/Role of Local Plan and IDP The Local Plan identifies the location, scale and timing of development in order to inform the investment programmes of the health authorities.
 The Council will seek to continue working in partnership with healthcare providers to facilitate the provision of additional and reconfigured health care facilities to meet the anticipated primary care needs of local communities.

-Health: Secondary Care Overview of Lead Organisations East Sussex Hospitals NHS Trust operates Lewes Victoria Community Hospital, as well as other hospitals outside of the District such as Eastbourne District General Hospital.
-The Brighton and Sussex University Hospitals NHS Trust operates the Royal Sussex County Hospital in Brighton and the Princess Royal Hospital in Haywards Heath, and also operates some satellite services within the District.
+Health: Secondary C are Overview of Lead Organisations East Sussex Hospitals NHS Trust operates Lewes Victoria Community Hospital, as well as other hospitals outside of the district such as Eastbourne District General Hospital.
+The Brighton and Sussex University Hospitals NHS Trust operates the Royal Sussex County Hospital in Brighton and the Princess Royal Hospital in Haywards Heath, and also operates some satellite services within the district.
 The Sussex Partnership NHS Foundation Trust provides specialist mental health, substance misuse and learning disability services across Sussex.
 Main Sources of Information Brighton and Sussex University Hospitals NHS Trust Board Outline Business Case 2013 Brighton and Sussex University Hospitals NHS Trust Annual Report 2013 - 2014 Existing and Planned Provision There are no major hospitals in Lewes District and residents generally have to travel Brighton, Eastbourne or Haywards Heath to receive secondary health care.
+The Brighton & Sussex University Hospitals NHS Trust operates some satellite services at the following Health Facilities throughout the district: Denton Island Children and Family Centre, Newhaven Lewes Victoria Hospital Newhaven Polyclinic Seaford Health Centre East Sussex Healthcare NHS Trust has no specific investment programmes linked to the anticipated housing growth in its area, but it is envisaged that acute provision from Eastbourne District

-The Brighton & Sussex University Hospitals NHS Trust operates some satellite services at the following Health Facilities throughout the District: Denton Island Children and Family Centre, Newhaven Lewes Victoria Hospital Newhaven Polyclinic Seaford Health Centre The Trust is planning redevelopment at the Royal Sussex County Hospital in order to upgrade the building stock (some of which is around 200 years old) and allow the hospital to expand services in fields such as trauma, cancer, teaching and neurology.
-It is currently anticipated that this redevelopment will be completed by 2020.
-East Sussex Healthcare NHS Trust has no specific investment programmes linked to the anticipated housing growth in its area, but it is envisaged that acute provision from Eastbourne District General Hospital can be adapted to meet future needs.
-The Sussex Partnership NHS Trust operates the following services across the District: Prison Healthcare Services (HMP Lewes) Older People's Mental Health Services (Newhaven Rehabilitation Centre) Older People's Mental Health Services (Roborough House & Seaford Day Hospital, Seaford) Adult Mental Health Services (Roborough House, Seaford) The NHS Trusts are funded by the Department of Health.
-Funding Sources Key Issues No capacity constraints are anticipated at the Royal Sussex County Hospital, Princess Royal Hospital or the Eastbourne District General Hospital.
-Summary/Role of The Council will continue to work with NHS Trusts to identify Local Plan and IDP any future requirements that may arise to ensure that adequate services are maintained.
+General Hospital can be adapted to meet future needs.
+The Sussex Partnership NHS Trust operates the following services across the district: Prison Healthcare Services (HMP Lewes) Older People's Mental Health Services (Newhaven Rehabilitation Centre) Older People's Mental Health Services (Roborough House & Seaford Day Hospital, Seaford) Adult Mental Health Services (Roborough House, Seaford) Funding Sources The NHS Trusts are funded by the Department of Health.
+Key Issues No capacity constraints are anticipated at the Royal Sussex County Hospital, Princess Royal Hospital or the Eastbourne District General Hospital.
+Summary/Role of Local Plan and IDP The Council will continue to work with NHS Trusts to identify any future requirements that may arise to ensure that adequate services are maintained.